-The Neighborhood Development Team provides revitalization services that assist to promote and stabilize the City’s neighborhoods.
+The Neighborhoods Division provides revitalization services that assist to promote and stabilize the City’s neighborhoods.
 Through the investment of federal grants, management of housing programs and partnerships with neighborhood and community organizations, assistance is available to low and moderate income individuals, as well as residents new to the community.

 Our Services